15 days tour

 Day 14: Ho Chi Minh City

-You’re on the home stretch now and it’s time for one last cycling splurge.
-Before heading for the big city, take in the views along the beach on your ride to Lang Long.
-After a picnic lunch, keep cycling (approximately 55 kilometres) to Cu Bi.
-From there it’s goodbye to your two-wheeled friend as you take the support bus the final leg to Ho Chi Minh City.
-Here daily life plays out on the streets and the dynamic atmosphere is a fascinating blend of old and new, East and West.
-Maybe spend the final night of your Vietnam adventure exploring the food stalls at Ben Thanh market or cheers to yourself and your new friends with a few glasses of street-side beer hoi.
-Riding distance: approx. 56kms/35 miles, approx. mostly flat with hill at the end, approx. 125m/410ft of elevation gainAccommodation: Hotel
+Before heading to the big city, youโ€™ll spend your last morning taking in the views along the beach on a ride to Lang Long.
+After a picnic lunch, keep cycling to Cu Bi where youโ€™ll say goodbye to your two-wheeled friend.
+Hop in your groupโ€™s minivan for the final leg to Ho Chi Minh City and discover the fascinating blend of old and new here as East meets West.
+Maybe spend the final night of your trip with your fellow travellers, exploring the food stalls at Ben Thanh market or with a few glasses of street-side Beer Hoi.

 • Day 15 Day 15: Ho Chi Minh City